---

 With this configuration, your own compute can directly access or write data to your DuckLake (assuming appropriate credentials are configured).
 Data uploaded using your own compute will appear in the MotherDuck catalog and be queryable as a standard MotherDuck database.

-- **Stats-only `COUNT(*)`**: Simple `COUNT(*)` queries can now be answered directly from metadata statistics without scanning data files.
+- **Stats-only `COUNT(*)`**: Simple `COUNT(*)` queries are answered directly from metadata statistics without scanning data files.

-- **Expressions as default values**: Column defaults can use expressions like `now()` instead of only literal values.
+- **Expressions as default values**: Column defaults can use expressions like `now()`, not only literal values.

 ## Performing metadata operations on a DuckLake